How does social distancing work in St. Andrew’s buildings?

 What should I bring to the worship service?

-You will also need to have a mask on and may want to bring a Bible, pen, paper, etc. as we will not be distributing these items to limit touchpoints.
+You may want to bring a Bible, pen, paper, etc. as we will not be distributing these items to limit touchpoints.

 What are we doing to stay safe during this time?